-4.1 Appointment of a D&I Officer
+7.1 D&I Officer

-The D&I strategy enables LIST to move beyond an ad-hoc (programmatic) approach and ensures investment in D&I initiatives is targeted.
-Having a shared understanding of the strategy increases commitment to the initiatives and enables all parts of the organization to work together towards the achievement of the objectives.
-For the purpose of establishing a clear strategy and streamlining the different measures, a D&I Officer was appointed.
+For establishing a clear strategy and streamlining the different measures and to give a face to the LIST D&I strategy, a D&I Officer (HR Department) was appointed.
 The D&I Officer contributes to internal and external networking, supports internal actors in the field of diversity and is the contact person for diversity for external stakeholders.

-The D&I Officer will perform the following tasks:
+The D&I Officer will be responsible for the following tasks:

-- · Concept and strategy development - Advice management on equality issues - Management and coordination of measures, as well as monitoring of the latter - Public relations - Networking within and outside of the organization - Where appropriate, support in funding acquisition
+- Joint development of the D&I concept and strategy together with LIST stakeholders; - Advice management on equality issues; - Management and coordination of measures, as well as monitoring of the latter; - Managing public relations; - Networking within and outside of the organization; - Where appropriate, support in funding acquisition.